Mas73rs/IBM_capstone_project/README.md

 For a more detailed walkthrough, you can refer to this [Data Wrangling Notebook](./notebooks/data-wrangling.ipynb).

 This process was crucial for ensuring the quality and reliability of the data, setting the stage for subsequent analysis and modeling.

+## Data Exploration

+### 1. SQL Analysis

+The initial phase of data exploration was conducted using SQL to:

+* **Understand the SpaceX Dataset:** A deep dive into the dataset to understand its structure, variables, and nuances.
+* **Load Data into DB2 Database:** The SpaceX dataset was loaded into a corresponding table in a Db2 database for easier manipulation and querying.
+* **SQL Queries for Insights:** Various SQL queries were executed to answer specific questions about the data, providing preliminary insights that guide further analysis.

+For detailed queries and results, you can refer to this [SQL Data Exploration Notebook](notebooks/02_eda-sql_sqllite.ipynb).